-Glucose-elevating agents raise blood level of glucose when severe hypoglycemia occurs at <40 mg/dL.
+Glucose-elevating agents raise blood glucose levels when severe hypoglycemia occurs at <40 mg/dL.
 Two agents are used to elevate glucose: diazoxide and glucagon.

 Table of Contents